SegataLab/cmseq/README_class.md

 To set the pysam stepper to a custom value (e.g. `all`, that avoids secondary alignments or `nofilter`, that includes secondary alignments):
 ```
 #!python
-#Impose a custom stepper for all the contigs of the BAMFILE
+#Chose a custom stepper for all the contigs of the BAMFILE
 collection = cmseq.BamFile(BAM_FILE_PATH,stepper='all')
 ```